vic-ma/howtodismantle.github.io/_posts/2024-04-24-Modbus-Madness-How-to-address-a-modbus-RTU-sensor-from-scratch.md

 ## The basic idea behind Modbus

 The basic idea is to integrate several sensors in a bus system, where every sensor has an address.

-1. Each time the master (like a PLC) needs to query a value from the sensors, it sends a request package to the bus, with the address of the sensor.
+Each time the master (like a PLC) needs to query a value from the sensors, it sends a request package to the bus, with the address of the sensor.

-2. The sensor sends back its answer.
-3. Depending on the nature of the answer, there are four main "structures" for how to organize the data exchange:
+Then, the sensor sends back its answer.
+Depending on the nature of the answer, there are four main "structures" for how to organize the data exchange:
   * A discrete output.
   * A discrete input.
   * A holding register, for command and configuration values.